sciactive/nymphjs/packages/tilmeld-client/README.md

 });
 const User = nymph.addEntityClass(UserClass);
 const Group = nymph.addEntityClass(GroupClass);
+// This initialization step is required for authentication to work!
 User.init(nymph);
 ```

-If you're running more than one instance of Nymph client, be sure to use the classes returned by `addEntityClass`, so as not to accidentally submit entities from one instances to another instance.
+If you're running more than one instance of Nymph client, be sure to use the classes returned by `addEntityClass`, so as not to accidentally submit entities from one instance to another instance.

 # License

-Copyright 2021-2025 SciActive Inc
+Copyright 2021-2026 SciActive Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.